|Guide||♦||11 Triplogs||0 Topics|

 GET Segment 1 overview

-The Superstition Wilderness of Arizona's Tonto National Forest encompasses a unique, diverse, and dramatic landscape of canyons, mesas, and volcanic peaks, much of it occurring in the lower and upper Sonoran desert life zones with their equally unusual communities of plant and animal life.
-As such, this first segment of the GET is truly a feast for the senses; a fitting place to begin or end an extended journey on the Grand Enchantment Trail.
+The Superstition Wilderness of Arizona's Tonto National Forest encompasses a unique, diverse, and dramatic landscape of canyons, mesas, and volcanic peaks, much of it occurring in the lower and upper Sonoran desert life zones with their equally unique communities of plant and animal life.
+As such, this first segment of the GET is truly a feast for the senses, a fitting place to begin or end an extended journey on the Grand Enchantment Trail.

 A detailed, mile-by-mile description of this segment is available in the official GET guidebook.
 See www.grandenchantmenttrail.org